 It is best to install your nest box in autumn or early winter: it will be spotted by birds before spring.
 Some species can settle very early (as of late winter), while others like winter troglodytes can spend the winter there.

 It is actually possible to set up nest boxes all year round, including in April, May or June, even if those set up later will have less chance of being occupied before the following season.
 Installing nest boxes spread out over time allows you to target the species you prefer or not: for example, a nest box for Redstart with a white forehead placed before the end of April will prevent it from being occupied by sparrows.

 Some birds such as the Gray Flycatcher (Muscicapa striata) return late in their migration (late May), others nest several times during the year and some who have abandoned a nesting site will be delighted to find one available.
 Finally, your nest box will surely be spotted by birds visiting your garden and these will occupy it perhaps next spring.

 The use of a nest can indeed take up to a year, do not lose patience!
 On the other hand, if a nest box is not occupied two years after its establishment, it is because the place is not suitable.

-Avoid placing two nest boxes for the same species too close together; The distance of “safety” varies according to the species: at least 20 meters for tits and 70 meters for the White-fronted Redstart (Phoenicurus phoenicurus) and Nuthatch (Sitta europaea).
+Avoid placing two nest boxes for the same species too close together; The distance of “safety” varies according to the species: at least 20 meters for small birds and 70 meters for the White-fronted Redstart (Phoenicurus Phoenicurus) and Nuthatch (Sitta europaea).